ioos/sanctuarywatch/docs/training_images/JAI_Vector_chapter_3_image_creation.md

      - The elements in the sub-layer, if named, should not have the same name as the sub-layer itself.
 So, for example, the following won’t work :
          - <img src="updated_images/image6-illustrator.png" alt="Alt Text" width="60%" height="60%">

+     - Layer names for clickable elements cannot end with a dash followed by a number.
+For example, "octopus" is an acceptable name, but "octopus-1" and "octopus-4" are not.

     **Adding a background to complex objects to make them easy to highlight:**

      - It might be necessary to add a transparent rectangle or ellipse to the behind complicated objects to ensure that they are able to be locked on to when the mouse hovers over them.
 This might apply to long slender objects or objects with multiple items, appendages, or branches.
 In our example, we will use an added layer called "sardines" which is located in layers under "icons > sardines".